msorins/OneForCode.com/README.md

 [Link to PDF Presentation](https://github.com/msorins/OneForCode.com/blob/master/OFC-Presentation.pdf?raw=true)

-It’s logo is ‘One for all’ and you are probably now thinking at the popular proverb ‘One for all ... all for one’ ... and yes, they are related, you’ll convince yourselves of that in a few minutes.
+Its logo is ‘One for all’ and you are probably now thinking at the popular proverb ‘One for all ... all for one’ ... and yes, they are related, you’ll convince yourselves of that in a few minutes.

 ## Idea / Concept